 But, I’m over that now and have been for a while!
 I make roasted duck and Christopher and I enjoy it immensely!

-My first Curry Duck
+My first Duck Curry

 I’ve written before about the restaurant we used to go to that changed my opinion about eating duck.
 Why do I say “used to”?
 Well, similar restaurants opened up right on the same block.
 I hate when that happens.
 The one I loved closed down after many years of being in business.

-But back to the curry duck.
 During one of our forays at the restaurant, Christopher’s sister Sue suggested getting the duck curry.
 We usually order a few dishes and share them.